odvapro/element/documentation/en/customfield.md

-# Кaстомизированный филд
+# Custom Field
-Для создания своего филда который не будет удаляться при обновлении системы нужно Создать следующую архитектуру
+To create your own field that will not be deleted on system update , you need to Create the following architecture
 ```
 /app/fields/
 |- /custom_example
-	|- /controllers/ (опционально)
+	|- /controllers/ (optional)
-		|- IndexFController.php (опционально)
+		|- IndexFController.php (optional)
-		|- ... (необходимые контроллеры опционально)
+		|- ... (oterh controllers optional)
 	|- CustomExampleField.php
 	|- Field.js
 	|- Settings.js